Just because you have diabetes doesn’t mean you still can’t be a foodie.

 The first step is timing.
 You probably know by now what time your body needs food, so plan to be at the restaurant and ordering by then.
 Also, watch out for those code words on the menu that can really throw your diet for a loop.
 “Au gratin,” “battered,” “alfredo” and “sticky” are all pen names for “covered in breading or cheese and high in carbohydrates, saturated fat and even added sugar.”

 Instead, look for menu items described as, “rubbed,” “seared,” “spiced,” “seasoned,” or “roasted.”
 These dishes will typically have fewer calories and fats because they are prepared more simply.

 Remember, there’s no one-size-fits-all diet for diabetes.
 Some people need to watch calories, while others count saturated fats.
 Carbs affect everyone a little differently, too.
 Working with your physician and a dietitian can help you get a better idea of your exact needs and how certain foods could affect your health.

-The only blanket that covers everyone with diabetes, and isn’t a bad idea even if you don’t have the condition, is to watch your sugar intake - especially drinks with high-fructose corn syrup.
+The only blanket that covers everyone with diabetes, and isn’t a bad idea even if you don’t have the condition, is to watch your daily added sugar intake - especially drinks with high-fructose corn syrup.
 Limit your salt to 2,300mg per day and eat fish high in omega-3 fatty acids.